Block-Farms/Github-Actions-Brownie-Oracle/README.md

 ```

 ## Incorporation into Github Actions CI/CD:
 This repo can be cloned to be executed automatically on pushes/updates to the main/master branch with Github Actions.
-To implement this change the module source to your github cloned repo, and the following variables to your cloned repo > Settings > Secrets and variables > Actions:
+To implement this add the following variables to your cloned repo > Settings > Secrets and variables > Actions:

 RPC HTTP URL FOR BLOCKCHAIN CONNECTIVITY:
 ```